-1. What is my philosophy and system for this phase of the game?
+1. What is my philosophy and system for each phase of the game?

 2. What is the philosophy or system of my opponent?

-Both questions will help you develop a game plan for your team to execute and help to create a game plan for attacking your opponents.
+Both questions will help you develop a game plan for your team to execute and help to create a game plan for attacking your opponent.